Financial Advice

 - A second face to face meeting, where the adviser will present their advice and answer any questions you may have.
 If you're paying hourly fees, the clock is

 probably already ticking.
-If commission or percentage fees, the adviser has yet to make any money so will want to close the deal.
+If cpercentage fees, the adviser has probably yet to make any money, so will want to close the deal.

 [If the adviser has yet to earn any money, they risk earning nothing for the work they've put in if you walk away to 'think about it' (with their recommendations